JMClarkIT/Projects/README.md

-# A collection of projects over the years
+# A Collection of Projects